Andrewy-gh/takashi-portfolio-full-stack/README.md

 ## Usage:

 The login is located at the bottom of the Profile page.
+Create an admin user first, and log in.
 After logging in, all CRUD actions are located on the Edit page. `react-beautiful-dnd` allows editing the image order via dragging and dropping.
 [![Demonstration](https://user-images.githubusercontent.com/17731837/264174575-c52b57a2-d846-4686-b29c-cefcbf10dec9.mp4)]